hexa-org/policy/specs/IDQL-core-specification.md

 Attributes about the current authenticated subject:
 * `subject.provId` - The identifier for the provider under which the subject was authenticated.
-For example, this may be used when a subject source is `any` or `auth` but a condition applies to a specific provider.
+For example, this may be used when a subject source is `any` or `anyAuthenticated` but a condition applies to a specific provider.
 * `subject.jwt.<claim>` - If a JWT was used, specific claims can be compared where <claim> is the name of a claim.
 For example `subject.jwt.iss eq my.example.com`
 * `subject.roles` - Roles mapped by the provider to the subject if any.